githubEdit

 Calling TimedActivity in a loop

 Calling TimedActivity in a loop simulates the way that FlatRedBall calls TimedActivity once per frame.
-This can make Drag behave properly.
+This can make Dragarrow-up-right behave properly.
 The following code shows how to call TimedActivity, simulating a game that runs at 30 frames per second:

 Of course calling this method multiple times (150 in the example above) takes much more processing time than simply calling the method once with a larger secondDifference.